LaunchCodeEducation/liftoff/src/modules/git/git-workflow.rst

 How to Review Code
 ^^^^^^^^^^^^^^^^^^
 When reviewing code, don't be picky just to be picky.
-Only provide feedback you have a question, or you feel strongly that the there is an issue with the code.
+Only provide feedback if you have a question, or you feel strongly that the there is an issue with the code.
 Code reviews can be a place to have a conversation about a requirement or the code itself.
 The comments will stay on the PR and could serve as documentation in the future.